Table of Content

 Battle Masters are not simply set out to achieve victory, for them it must be accomplished through technical supremacy.
 These disciplined warriors treat combat as an academic field, that ought to be carefully studied.
 In their martial aspiration, they reflect upon their battles, diligently analyzing ever move made.
 Most warriors do not absorbs the lessons of history, theory, and artistry to such degree, but those who do become exceptional fighters of great skill and with sharp minds.

 Your disciplined approach towards weapon mastery does not only hone your techniques, but also your body and mind.
-At 6th level, you gain an additional number of Stamina equal to your Intelligence or Wisdom modifier (your choice), with a minimum of 1.
+You gain additional Stamina equal to your Intelligence or Wisdom modifier (your choice, minimum of 1).

 In addition, you gain proficiency in Wisdom saving throws.
-If you are already proficient in Wisdom saving throws, you instead gain proficiency in Intelligence or Charisma saving throws.
+If you already have this proficiency, you instead gain proficiency in Intelligence or Charisma saving throws.

-Even during the heat of battle, your disciplined mind allows you to remain calm and collect your breath.
-At 14th level, at the start of your turn in combat, you regain one Stamina.
+Even during the heat of battle, your disciplined mind allows you to control your breathing and remain calm.
+During combat, the first time you expend Stamina on each of your turns on a maneuver requiring a weapon, you regain one Stamina.

-At 18th level, you have reached the pinnacle of technical mastery, allowing you to seamlessly weave together your strikes.
-From now on, you can initiate a different strike maneuver with each attack on your turn.
+You have reached the pinnacle of technical mastery, allowing you to seamlessly weave together your strikes.
+From now on, you can initiate a different Strike maneuver with each attack you make on your turn.

 The Champion